benprov718/AdventOfCode2015/README.md

 ### Day3:

 a-file solves first part of the puzzle, reads input from file.\
-b-file needs minor tweaks to read input from file (coming soon)
+b-file solves second part, read input from file.\
+-1 file is the same as the other two, but using lists and more methods.

 ### Day4: